-• Q:- The speed of a car increases with constant acceleration of 18 meters/second2 for 21 seconds.
-And Distance travelled in the time of this acceleration is 4137 meters
+• Q:- The speed of a car increases with constant acceleration of 5 kilometers/hour2 for 37 hours.
+And Distance travelled in the time of this acceleration is 3792.5 kilometers

 Find [1] How much is its Initial speed.